ollyoechsle/js-tableframe/README.md

 You can pass a formatter function into each column to format the column.

-formatter is invoked with two arguments: the value of the element, and the complete row of data
+formatter is invoked with three arguments: the value of the element, the complete row of data, and the column instance

 Events
 ------